dog-eared/MERCURIAL/README.md

 goods from planet to planet or explore the cosmos.

 ## CURRENT STATUS:
-Game is not really playable or fun yet.
-Things to do before it works:
+Game is approaching playable, but is not really fun yet.
+Things to do before it really starts to work well.

-1. AI should change state based on conditional checks -- have I been shot?
-Did a pirate just enter the system?
-Is an enemy faction member here?
+1. Add pirate enemies.

-2. More weapons, and the ability to buy/sell them on a planet
+2. Things to do on a planet.

+3. Customizing player ship load out and saving settings in an intelligent way.

-3. Saving/loading player data
+4. Saving/loading player data from session to session.

 ### Credits: